sczy111/Bible-search-program/README.md

 # Bible Search Program

 A simple Bible search program for both Chinese and English users to use offline.
+The project relies on external sources for Bible data, including the ASV version and Chinese translations.
+Contributions are welcome, and updates to support other versions may be added in the future.
 ---

 ## For General Users